 I finally found a groomer who I loved, only to have her move to a new location farther away, and then to another location even farther away.

 I think she moved three times before I decided that going out of my way to groom my dog, dropping him off for 2-3 hours (which he hated), and paying $50-$80 every month was getting a little ridiculous.

 I decided then to try it myself and after doing some research and getting the right tools, I definitely saw that it was something I could manage.
-Since then, I have been grooming him at home.
+Since then, I have been grooming him at home and he loves it!

 I filmed the whole process for you so that you could see how I do it and try it yourself if you like.
 I will list the tools I use below.
 Click here to watch or press play below:

 Step One: Give Him a Bath

 Your dog needs to be nice and clean before cutting his hair.
 The clippers can become worn out and get caught on his fur if you don’t start with a fresh, clean base.